 Women are also purposeful when they consider financial planning.
 Instead of trying to beat the market or get in on “the next big deal,” their investment strategy is usually centered around their life goals.

-2. Women Educate Themselves
+2. Women Are More Willing to Educate Themselves About Investing

 Women are often willing to do research on topics they don’t understand.
 In general, men do research on the next Apple gadget or Google invention while women usually research information that empowers them financially, relationally, or health-wise.
 That’s not to say women don’t invest in Apple or Google, if it’s a good strategy for them.

-3. Women Understand Risk More Fully
+3. They Understand Risk More Fully

 Build and Personalize Your Investing Portfolio — Get Your Stock Advisor Offer >>

-4. Women Are Less Emotional
+4. Women Are Less Emotional About Investing

 Yep, you heard me right.
 Let’s throw out the stereotypes, please!